NBA Referee Salary 2026: How Much Do They Make?

 Senior-Level or Professional NBA Referee Salary

-Professional or senior-level NBA referees earn a salary of $55000 annually.
+Professional or senior-level NBA referees are commonly reported to earn up to about $550,000 annually.

 WNBA Referee Salary